Commonly Known as a Heart Attack

 Myocardial infarction (MI) (mi-0-KAR-dee-al) (in-FARK-shun) occurs when the blood flow to the heart is blocked.

-A buildup of fat, cholesterol, and other substances, which form a plaque in the coronary arteries is the cause.
-When a plaque breaks away it can form a clot interrupting blood flow to the heart.
+A buildup of fat, cholesterol, and other substances forms plaque in the coronary arteries.
+When plaque breaks away, it can form a clot that interrupts blood flow to the heart.

-Damage or necrosis (death) of part of the heart muscle can occur.
+Interrupting blood flow to the heart can cause damage or necrosis (death) of heart muscle.
 This condition is referred to as a heart attack or myocardial infarction.

 Take Other Medical Terminology Quizzes >